michibo/hexaflexa/readme.md

 =====================================

 ~~To actually fold the hexaflexagon use for instance these [instructions](http://home.xnet.com/~aak/hexahexa.html) for the *hexahexaflexagon*.~~
 These great instructions by Alejandro Kapauan unfortunately disappeared from the internet.
-Below is a copy of these great instructions.
+Below is a copy.

 If you read German, you can also use these very [detailed instructions](http://de.wikihow.com/Ein-Hexaflexagon-falten) with helpful animations.
+Make sure to use the *Methode 2* instructions for the bigger **hexahexaflexagon** and not the instructions for the smaller **trihexaflexagon**.

 At first you need to cut out the four different *double strips* of the print out.
 Next you fold the double strip in the middle and glue it together to get a single strip that can be used to fold a hexahexaflexagon with one of the instruction sets above.
 Every printout results in four hexaflexagon double strips to save paper and trees.